GreyKeenan/dukesup/index.md

 </a>
 </div>

-> (The player discards a card off of the table in order to protect their DUKE.
+> (To prevent their `seven of diamonds` DUKE from being played in the run, Red discards their `six of diamonds` at the end of their turn.
 Notice that the remaining cards are all still in a valid run.)

 ---